YousafA2/Data-Engineering-Project-AirlowAWSNewsData/README.md

 The extract_news_data task extracts news data from the News API.

-The transform_load_news_data performs data transformation and loads the data into a csv file within an S3 bucket.
+The transform_load_news_data performs data transformation and loads the data (specifically the title and the source of each article) into a csv file within an S3 bucket.

 # Requirments